maros/Zway-SecurityZone/README.md

 Specifies an optional delay between detection of the alarm and issuing of the alarm event.
-Turning off the security zone within the delay period prevents the alarm event from being emitted.
+Turning off the security zone within the delay period prevents the alarm event from being emitted, allowing for safe disarming of the alarm.
 Delay is specified in seconds.

 ## cancelable

-This option controls if delayed alarms continue after the alarm condition has gone away, or if they should continue (default).
+If this option is enabled, delayed alarms will be canceled if the alarm sensors are untriggered during the alarm delay period.
+Otherwise, if this option is not enabled, an alarm will be triggered, no matter if the alarm condition is still present or not.

+Use this option for setups where you want to raise an alarm if a condition continues for a given period of time.

 ## delayActivate

 Specifies an optional delay between arming an alarm zone and activating the security sensors.
 Delay is specified in seconds.

+This option can be used to allow for leaving the house without tripping alarms.

 ## timeout